Prepare the ASDK host computer

 Prepare the development kit host computer

 Before you can install the ASDK on the host computer, the ASDK host computer environment must be prepared.
+To prepare that environment, follow these steps:

 Be sure to download the asdk-installer.ps1 file each time you install the ASDK.
 Frequent changes are made to this script and the most current version should be used for each ASDK deployment.
 Older versions of the script might not work with the most current release.